gitstashapply/stackeer/README.md

 ## Animations:

-For animation 'react-native-reanimated-v2' used.
+react-native-reanimated-v2 - everything you want to use.
-AIl the animations/related calculations (such row 60 for instance) are computed by UI thread and not affecting JS-thread by using 'worklets' See more: https://blog.swmansion.com/introducing-reanimated-2-752b913af8b3
+All the animations/related calculations (such row 60 for instance) are computed by UI thread and not affecting JS-thread by using 'worklets' See more: https://blog.swmansion.com/introducing-reanimated-2-752b913af8b3